MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-onelake-page.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

 The Microsoft Fabric Capacity Metrics app's onelake page provides an information of your capacity's storage.
-It's divided into the three sections listed below.
+It's divided into the three sections as mentioned.
 The top section is for different cards, middle section is a table visual and bottom section has two different column charts.

 At the top of the page, the **Capacity Name** field allows for the selection of the capacity for which results are displayed by the app.
 Furthermore, the **Date Range** and **Top N** slicer options can be utilized to filter the page in accordance with a specific date range or the top workspaces by their consumed storage.